What Causes Astigmatism?

 There are three sources of astigmatism in the eye before cataract surgery: the anterior cornea, posterior cornea, and natural lens.

 Anterior Cornea- the primary source of astigmatism

 The primary source of astigmatism is the anterior cornea.
 When the anterior cornea is steeper in one dimension than the other, astigmatism results.
 This occurs because the steeper dimension of the cornea bends light more than the less steep dimension.

 The second source of astigmatism is the posterior cornea.
 The posterior cornea also can have a different curvature in one dimension than the other.
 The axis of astigmatism of the posterior cornea may be the same as, oblique to, or opposite the axis of the anterior corneal astigmatism.
 Therefore, the total corneal astigmatism may be greater than, or less than, the anterior corneal astigmatism.
 The clinical astigmatism of the entire cornea may therefore be different in both axis and magnitude than the anterior corneal astigmatism.

 The natural lens is the third source of astigmatism.
 Before surgery, astigmatism in your natural lens might affect your glasses prescription.
 This source of preoperative astigmatism disappears when the natural lens is removed during cataract surgery.

-The anterior cornea, posterior cornea, and natural lens astigmatism determine the total refractive astigmatism of the eye before surgery.
+Astigmatism present in the anterior cornea, posterior cornea, and natural lens determine the total refractive astigmatism of the eye before surgery.